qmlbook/qmlbook/docs/networking/networking.rst

         print(obj.items[i].media.m) // url of thumbnail
     }

-As a valid JS array we can use the ``obj.items`` array also as a model for a list view.
+As a valid JS array, we can use the ``obj.items`` array also as a model for a list view.
 We will try to accomplish this now.
-First we need to retrieve the response and convert it into a valid JS object.
+First, we need to retrieve the response and convert it into a valid JS object.
 And then we can just set the ``response.items`` property as a model to a list view.

 ::